hirota-na/2024/README.md

   - Make sure u have all timeslots correctly defined.
 Each id in the timeslot should be unique so that your pop ups work.
 - Update author information - make sure we have all cps link, submission link, and author submission dates for main conference. workshop, and posters correctly updated.

-# Twitter and Facebook?
-- The latest news is also shown in Twitter/ieeecluster

-# List of html
+# Info: List of html
 find . -name '*.html'
 - ./404.html
 - ./index.html
 - ./assets/fonts/iconfont-preview.html
 - ./authors/index.html
 - ./committees/index.html